debiki/talkyard-prod-one/README.md

 Effective Discussions (ED) — Production Installation
 ================

-Warning 1: As of now, don't use this, unless you understand Git and Docker (or want to take risks & learn).
+Warning 1: As of now, only use this, if you understand Git and Docker (or want to take risks & learn).

-Details: 1) You might run into Git edit conflicts, if you and I change the same file.
-Also 2) I'm thinking about somehow switching from Docker to CoreOS' rkt, because rkt doesn't require you to have root permissions. — If those previous words and phrases sound unfamiliar/confusing to you, then you'll fairly likely run into unsurmountable problems later on.
+Details: You might run into Git edit conflicts, if you and I change the same files.
+Also I'm thinking about somehow switching from Docker to CoreOS' rkt, because rkt doesn't require you to have root permissions. — If those previous words and phrases sound unfamiliar/confusing to you, then you will likely run into problems later on.
+Perhaps not today, but half a year later.

 Warning 2: Please read the license (at the end of this page): all this is provided "as-is" without any warranty of any kind.
 This software is still under